swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

 ### Create the Storage Bucket on the cloud provider

-Create the Storage Bucket to store the data with the cloud provider CLI.
+Create the Storage Bucket to store the data with the cloud provider CLI:

 !!! info